amatthiessen/Portfolio/Dodger_Stadium_Regression/README.md

 # Linear Regression for Dodger Game Attendance

 How accurately can a linear regression predict attendance at individual Dodger home games?
-I built a linear regression to answer that question and see if the model produced any useful insights for the Dodgers.
+I built a linear regression to answer that question and to see if the model produces any useful insights for the Dodgers.

 ![Dodger Stadium](images/stadium.jpg)